Beersheba: Security incidents in the city

-On October 19, 1998, sixty four people were wounded in a grenade attack.
+On October 19, 1998, sixty-four people were wounded in a grenade attack.

 On August 31, 2004, sixteen people were killed in two suicide bombings on commuter buses in Beersheba for which Hamas claimed responsibility.
 On August 28, 2005, another suicide bomber attacked the central bus station, seriously injuring two security guards and 45 bystanders.
 During Operation Cast Lead, which began on December 27, 2008, and lasted until the ceasefire on January 18, 2009, Hamas fired 2,378 rockets (such as Grad rockets) and mortars, from Gaza into southern Israel, including Beersheba.
 The rocket attacks have continued, but have been only partially effective since the introduction of the Iron Dome rocket defense system.

 In 2010, an Arab attacked and injured two people with an axe.
-In 2012, a Palestinian from Jenin was stopped before a stabbing attack in a "safe house."
+In 2012, a Palestinian from Jenin was stopped before a stabbing attack in a "safe house".
 On October 18, 2015, a lone gunman shot and killed a soldier guarding the Beersheva bus station before being gunned down by police.
 In September 2016, the Shin Bet thwarted a Palestinian Islamic Jihad terror attack at a wedding hall in Beersheba.

 On March 22, 2022, a convicted Islamic State supporter carried out a stabbing and vehicle-ramming attack, killing four people and injuring two others.

+During the Gaza war, the city became the target of several rocket attacks.

+During the Iran–Israel war in 2025, the city was targeted by Iran.
+On June 19, the Soroka Medical Center was struck by an Iranian ballistic missile, destroying the hospital's surgical ward, causing widespread destruction to nearby buildings and injuring at least 80 people.
+On June 24, after the ceasefire agreement came into effect, Iran launched missiles towards a residential building in the city, killing 5 civilians and injuring 20.

 Emblem of Beersheba

 Since 1950, Beersheba has changed its municipal emblem several times.

 The 1950 emblem, designed by Abraham Khalili, featured a tamarix tree, a factory and water flowing from a pipeline.
-In 1972 the emblem was modernized with the symbolic representation of the Twelve Tribes and a tower.
-Words from the Bible are inscribed: Abraham "planted a tamarix tree in Beersheba."
+In 1972, the emblem was modernized with the symbolic representation of the Twelve Tribes and a tower.
+Words from the Bible are inscribed: Abraham "planted a tamarisk tree in Beersheba."
 (Genesis 21:33) Since 2012, it has incorporated the number seven as part of the city rebranding.